Current funded projects

 GambleAware provided grant funding to deliver a range of advice and education projects with the aim of reducing demonstrably the impact of gambling-related harms, particularly on populations such as the young and others who are vulnerable.
 Projects were intended to form an important element of GambleAware's ambitions for an effective and integrated response to gambling-related harm delivered by public and third sector organisations.
 In 2015, GambleAware provided funding of £580,000 to deliver five projects over a period of two years.
 See the announcement here.

 Citizens Advice (Newport) has developed a model to improve identification and early intervention with front-line advisers to reduce the impact of gambling related harm.
 This model integrates awareness, training and support within advice services for young people, vulnerable groups directly and via the agencies and statutory bodies who offer help to those groups.
 The model developed during this pilot has been scaled up and GambleAware is funding Citizens Advice to deliver this nationally from October 2018.
-The Newport Citizens Advice project is being evaluated by Chrysalis.
+The Newport Citizens Advice project was evaluated by Chrysalis Research.
+The full report and GambleAware’s response can be downloaded here.

 Fast Forward has developed and piloted a toolkit for use in schools and non-traditional youth settings in Scotland.
 The aim was to prevent the onset of at-risk gambling behaviour among young people and increase access to and availability of support and treatment.
 The Gambling Education Toolkit developed by Fast Forward can be accessed from the resources page.
 An evaluation of the project was carried out by Educari - read the press announcement here and the evaluation here.